shristibisht19/car-price-prediction-/README.md

  24. citympg - Mileage in city
  25. highwaympg - Mileage on highway
- 26. Price( Dependent Variable) - Price of car Objective
+ 26. Price( Dependent Variable) - Price of car
+ Objective:
  You are required to model the prices of cars with the available independent variables.
 It will be used by management to understand how exactly the prices vary with the independent variables.
  They can accordingly manipulate the design of the cars, the business strategy etc. to meet certain price levels.
 Further, the model will be good for management to understand the pricing dynamics of the new market.

- Questions
-Step 1 : Understand the Business Problem.
+## Step 1 : Understand the Business Problem.
- Step 2 : Import all the libraries and set up all the requirements that you will need.
+## Step 2 : Import all the libraries and set up all the requirements that you will need.
- Step 3: Import the data set and check the following- dimension of the dataset.- data types.- Missing value available in the dataset.- Descriptive statistics of data and write the observation.
+## Step 3: Import the data set and check the following- dimension of the dataset.- data types.- Missing value available in the dataset.- Descriptive statistics of data and write the observation.
- Step 4: Data Cleaning- Create the column as 'CompanyName' using 'CarName' Column.
-List down the unique 'CompanyName'.- Check the correctness of data in the 'CompanyName' column.- Check the duplicate data in the dataset.
+## Step 4: Data Cleaning- Create the column as 'CompanyName' using 'CarName' Column.
+List down the unique
+ 'CompanyName'.- Check the correctness of data in the 'CompanyName' column.- Check the duplicate data in the dataset.
-Step 5: Exploratory Data Analysis- Visualize the 'price' column using displot and boxplot.
-Write down the observations.- Perform the appropriate transformation to make the target as a gaussian distribution.- Check the linear relationship between the dependent variable "Price" and the numerical independent variables- Checking the multicollinearity between the correlated independent variables above and Price- Perform Univariate, Bivariate, and Multivariate analyses to find the factors that affect the Target variables.- Perform feature engineering based on sound knowledge of the business problem and available dataset.
+## Step 5: Exploratory Data Analysis- Visualize the 'price' column using displot and boxplot.
+Write down the observations.- Perform the appropriate transformation to make the target as a gaussian distribution.- Check the linear relationship between the dependent variable "Price" and the numerical
+ independent variables- Checking the multicollinearity between the correlated independent variables above and Price- Perform Univariate, Bivariate, and Multivariate analyses to find the factors that affect the Target variables.- Perform feature engineering based on sound knowledge of the business problem and available dataset.
- Step 6: Perform the preprocessing that is required for the model.
+## Step 6: Perform the preprocessing that is required for the model.
- Step 7: Split the dataset into train and test data sets and perform the scaling on both sets if necessary.
+## Step 7: Split the dataset into train and test data sets and perform the scaling on both
+ sets if necessary.
- Step 8: Build the base model.
+## Step 8: Build the base model.
- Step 9: Understand how the model is performing, Perform feature engineering again if needed.
+## Step 9: Understand how the model is performing, Perform feature engineering again if
+ needed.
 Do feature selection.
 Try with various models like parametric and nonparametric models.
 Once you choose the final model, rebuild the model with the best parameters.
 Note: If you are performing with Linear models, check the model is fulfilling the assumptions.
- Step 10: Based on your understanding of the model and EDA analysis, Explain the business understanding
+## Step 10: Based on your understanding of the model and EDA analysis, Explain the
+ business understanding